Mission of the Education Department

 - the European Cultural Convention (Article 2),

-- the new Framework of Competences for Democratic Culture,
+- the Reference Framework of Competences for Democratic Culture,

 - the Charter on Education for Democratic Citizenship and Human Rights Education,

 - Recommendation CM/Rec(2012)13 of the Committee of Ministers to member states on ensuring quality education, and

 - the Common European Framework of Reference for Languages.

 The department is overseen by the Steering Committee for Educational Policy and Practice (CDPPE) and its Bureau and manages projects throught its Education Policy division and its Capacity building and co-operation programme.

 Some projects are carried out through joint programmes with the European Commission, the European Economic Area (EEA)/Norway Grants, the European Centre for Modern Languages in Graz (partial agreement), the Observatory on History Teaching in Europe (partial agreement), as well as through co-operation with the European Wergeland Centre.